Thirumamagal-rpx/Pramati/Training/salesforce.md

  - Release----Salesforce releases new products and features three times per year
 ```

+### Salesforce standard Objects:

+- Leads
+   - people interested in your products or services.
+   - After that pushed into Accounts, contacts and Oppurtunities.
+- Accounts
+   - Companies you have relationship with.
+- Contacts
+   - People in account who matters to your business.
+- Opportunities
+   - Potential revenue-generating deals.
+       -Qualification
+       -Discovery
+       -Proposal
+       -Negotiation
+       -won/Lost

 #### General Data Privacy Regulation (GDPR):
 ```
 - Establishes rules for how companies, governments, and other entities can process the personal data of data subjects who are in the EU(European Union)